wmeints/modern-datawarehouse/README.md

 # Modern data warehouse resource manager templates
 This repository contains a set of resource manager templates to quickly deploy a modern data warehouse to Azure.
 Please note that these templates are here for demonstration purposes.
-You have to design the layout of your data lake and configure the permissions for each component yourself.
-The default set up is safe, but might not fit your company.
+You have to design the layout of your data lake and configure the user permissions for each component yourself.

-Interesting in learning more about setting up a modern data warehouse?
+Interested in learning more about setting up a modern data warehouse?
 [Contact Info Support](ai@infosupport.com)!

 ## Deploying the data warehouse
 Follow the instructions to deploy the resources to Azure.